De Roten Y., Zimmermann G., Ortega D. et al.

 Journal of Substance Abuse Treatment: 2013, 45, p.
 155–162.

 Unable to obtain a copy by clicking title?
 Try asking the author for a reprint by adapting this prepared e-mail or by writing to Dr de Roten at Yves.deRoten@chuv.ch.
+You could also try this alternative source.

 The first analysis to amalgamate findings on training clinicians in motivational interviewing finds training does develop competence, especially when reinforced by supervision or coaching based on feedback on trainees’ actual performance.
 For some trainees there may be no need for initial training to be face-to-face; books and videos may do as well.